mikhailsirenko/unbreakable/README.md

 │   └── utils          <- Utility functions (e.g. to read and write data).
 │
 ├── environment.yml    <- The conda environment file for reproducing the analysis environment.
+├── README.md          <- The top-level README for using this project.
 ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported.
 ```